Flowers for Albert: The Complete Concert

-Flowers for Albert is a jazz album by David Murray.
-It was originally released on the India Navigation label in 1976 and re-released in 1996 with three additional tracks (tracks 2, 4 & 6).
+Flowers for Albert is a jazz album by David Murray, released on the India Navigation label in 1976 and re-released in 1996 with three additional tracks (tracks 2, 4 & 6).
 It features a live performance by Murray, trumpeter Olu Dara, bassist Fred Hopkins and drummer Phillip Wilson recorded in concert at the Ladies' Fort, NYC.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating, "The music is often quite free but it also takes its time, showing high energy in well-chosen spots.
+The AllMusic review by Scott Yanow stated, "The music is often quite free but it also takes its time, showing high energy in well-chosen spots.
 Since this period David Murray has lived up to his great potential".